hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 For a list of the terminology supported in AU Core refer to the [Terminology](terminology.html) page.
 See AU Base for guidance on [Terminology Selection](https://build.fhir.org/ig/hl7au/au-fhir-base/generalguidance.html#terminology-selection) in HL7 AU implementation guides.

 #### Resource Profile Approach
 AU Core resource profiles set minimum expectations for a system to record, update, search, and retrieve core digital health and administrative information.
-AU Core profiles are derived from AU Base profiles, where available, and identify the additional mandatory core elements, extensions, vocabularies and value sets that are to be present in the resource when conforming to AU Core.
+AU Core profiles are derived from AU Base resource profiles, where available, and identify the additional mandatory core elements, extensions, vocabularies and value sets that are to be present in the resource when conforming to AU Core.
 These profiles define the minimum conformance requirements that downstream profiles are expected to comply with.

 AU Core profiles:
 * are derived from AU Base, where available, to inherit the nationally agreed localised terminology, identifiers, and extensions.